Southern California wildfires trigger mass destruction, hurting families, economy

 Thousands of people in Southern California were forced to evacuate this week as wind-whipped wildfires continued to blaze across Ventura County.

-Officials said that the so-called “Thomas Fire,” which started Monday about 60 miles northwest of downtown Los Angeles, has now caused at least 50,000 people to evacuate, destroyed at least 150 structures and has scorched roughly 132,000 acres so far.
-About 15,000 additional structures are threatened by the wildfire as well, according to officials.
+Officials said the so-called “Thomas Fire,” which started on Dec.
+4 about 60 miles northwest of downtown Los Angeles, has now caused at least 50,000 people to evacuate, destroyed at least 794 structures and scorched roughly 234,200 acres so far.
+About 18,000 additional structures are threatened by the wildfire as well, according to officials.

 The cause of the fire is currently unknown.
-As of Friday afternoon, it was only 10 percent contained.
+As of Tuesday morning, it was only 20 percent contained.

+Authorities confirmed the death of a 70-year-old woman late Friday.
+The woman, who is currently unnamed, was reportedly killed in a car crash along an evacuation route last Wednesday.
+Her death is the first connected to the six wildfires in the region.

-What's more, the "Skirball Fire" erupted Wednesday, burning at least 500 acres so far and threatening many of the multimillion-dollar homes in Los Angeles' Bel-Air neighborhood, Reuters reported.
+What's more, the "Skirball Fire" erupted on Dec.
+6, burning 422 acres and threatening many of the multimillion-dollar homes in Los Angeles' Bel-Air neighborhood, Reuters reported.

+The Skirball fire was reportedly caused by "an illegal cooking fire at an encampment in a brush area adjacent to where Sepulveda Boulevard crosses under the San Diego (405) Freeway," a Los Angeles Times reporter tweeted on Tuesday.

 "Our thoughts and prayers are with everyone in the path of California’s wildfires.
 I encourage everyone to heed the advice and orders of local and state officials.
 THANK YOU to all First Responders for your incredible work!"